mob-logo

 See Who Wins

-Our AI will simulate a 3 round match between the Marmot and the Capybara.
+Our AI fight will simulate a 3 round match between the Marmot and the Capybara.
 It considers each Animal's size, strength, and natural predatory behaviors.
 As in nature, each match is unique, and the outcome can vary.

 View More Matches